Ilkremer/Ilkremer/README.md

 Repository documentation is in development.

-### FPGA and RTL Projects

-A growing collection of digital-logic and SystemVerilog projects developed while learning FPGA and ASIC design.

-Projects include or will include:

-* Adders and arithmetic circuits
-* Counters and registers
-* Finite-state machines
-* PWM generators
-* UART communication
-* SPI controllers
-* Self-checking testbenches
-* Simulation waveforms and verification results

-Repository documentation is in development.

 ### SmartFix Repairs Website

 A responsive static website developed for my electronics repair business.
 The site presents repair services, explains the customer process, and includes an online quote-request form.